vincecampanale/blog/_posts/2017-04-08-map-and-filter.markdown

 #### Introducing the 🌟Stars🌟 of the Show
 Time to use `.map()` and `.filter()` to get the job done.
 Now that we understand exactly what needs to be done to solve this problem, it should be easy to reverse understand what `.map()` and `.filter()` do for us.

 `.map()` and `.filter()` are just unique variations on the classic `.forEach()`.
 The nice thing about them is that they handle a specific case for us so we don't have to bother telling the computer "for this element, do this".
-It just goes without saying that we want each element of the collection to be processed by the reducer. `.filter()` is used when we want to \*_ahem_\* filter each element in the collection based on a certain condition.
+It just goes without saying that we want each element of the collection to be processed by the **reducer function** (the same thing as the iterator function in `.forEach()`).
+ `.filter()` is used when we want to \*_ahem_\* filter each element in the collection based on a certain condition.
 `.map()` is used when we want to change each element in the array in some way.
 We're "mapping" each element from one value to another.

 The moment we've all been waiting for: